-Gro oup Company
+Group Company

-2021 2020 2021 2020
+2022 2021 2022 2021

 RM'000 RM'000 RM'000 RM'000

 Floating rate instruments

-Loan and borrowings (31,623) (122,540) (10,000) (116,439)
+Loan and borrowings (115,122) (31,623) (115,122) (10,000)

 The Group has variable rate borrowing such as revolving credits and the Group considers the risk of significant changes to interest rate on these borrowings to be unlikely due to the relative short-term nature of the borrowings.
 The Group actively reviews it debt portfolio to manage the timings of repayment of these borrowings and monitors the interest rates on these borrowing closely to ensure they are maintained at favourable rates.